facelessuser/sublime-dracula-scheme/README.md

         "selection": "color(var(background) s(15%) l(30%))",
         "comment": "color(var(background) s(25%) l(55%))", // <-- Use this or the official color from Dracula Pro
         "line-highlight": "color(var(background) s(25%) l(25%))",
-        "accent": "",  // <-- Pick a color you like or one of our recommendation below
+        "accent": "",  // <-- Pick a color you like or our recommendation below
 ```

 It can be noted that we use the general `color(var(background) s(25%) l(55%))` value for `comment`.
 In most cases, this